The main festivals in Cambodia

 It is said that the royal oxen at the ceremony can use the nose to predict the quality of the harvest ahead.
 After the plow, the animals are given a choice of fodder in the form of rice, corn, green beans, sesame seeds, freshly-cut grass, water and rice whisky.
 The different offerings each have a meaning.
 For example, grain or rice means a good harvest, whisky is an indication of increased crime, water predicts there would be flood, and grass suggests animal diseases.

-Read more: Cambodia Overview Tour
+Read more: Cambodia Excursions

 3. Pchum Ben – Festival Of The Dead